dmlc/minpy/docs/get-started/logistic_regression.rst

 * Imports ``minpy.numpy`` instead of ``numpy``.
 This lightweight library is fully numpy compatible, but it allows us to add small instrumentations in the style of `autograd <https://github.com/HIPS/autograd>`_
 * Defines *loss* explicitly with the function ``loss``
-* Minpy derives a function to compute gradients automatically
+* MinPy derives a function to compute gradients automatically

 .. literalinclude:: logistic_regression_mp.py
   :language: python
   :emphasize-lines: 9, 24, 29
   :linenos:

+Uncomment line 9 to set MXNet context on GPU 0.

 Now, with one line change (``set_context(gpu(0))``), the same code runs on GPU as well!
-For more functionality of Minpy/MXNet, we invite you to read later sections of this tutorial.
+For more functionality of MinPy/MXNet, we invite you to read later sections of this tutorial.